Giving Days: Bringing Strength and Awareness to Communities

-Each year, spring heralds giving day events around the country.
-While community events come in all shapes and sizes, the giving day model is an effective way to educate and engage the public around area nonprofits, build fundraising capacity, and increase the number of dollars and donors crucial to their sustainability.
-Giving days are unique because they create a sense of urgency around giving and a chance for nonprofits to reach their donors in a different way.
+While community events can come in all shapes and sizes, the Giving Day model is an effective way to educate and engage the public around local nonprofits, build fundraising capacity, and increase the number of dollars and donors crucial to their sustainability.
+Giving Days are unique because they create a sense of urgency around giving and a chance for nonprofits to reach their donors in a different way.
 Even in the pandemic, Giving Days remained a successful community event.

 Year after year, Give Big is profoundly affecting how community members engage with local causes.
 The event raises awareness about the opportunities and issues the community faces.
 By coming together on one day, the community can leverage its resources to promote the good work the nonprofit sector is doing.

 “Give Big inspires thousands of community members to come together in one day to celebrate our local nonprofit sector.
 Prior to Give Big, there was no initiative that brought local nonprofit leaders together toward the same goal.
 Now, Give Big is the largest giving day in the state.
 I believe that success is due in large part to our dedicated nonprofits who deeply believe in collaboration and that a rising tide lifts all boats,”